greenelab/lab-website-template/README.md

 Having comments on blog posts (or elsewhere) isn't a trivial feature to implement.
 There needs to be 1) a plugin on the page that lets users log in, read comments, and post new ones, and 2) a server running to receive, permanently store, and retrieve comments.

-It's beyond our purview to give you a built-in solution to this, but luckily there are many third party ones that can be integrated into this template:
+It's beyond the purview of this template to build in solution for this, but luckily there are many third party ones that can be easily integrated:

 - [Disqus](https://disqus.com/)
 - [Facebook Comments](https://developers.facebook.com/docs/plugins/comments/)